New Cadet Training Centre at Beckingham Camp named ‘Sustainable Project of the Year’

 Set for completion in spring 2025, the new Cadet Training Centre has been named ‘Sustainable Project of the Year’ for extensive efforts to ensure the new-build has a minimal impact on the surrounding natural environment.

-Sustainable materials, such as timber frames, recycled car tyres and a green roof, are part of plans for the self-heating buildings.
+Sustainable materials, such as timber frames, recycled car tyres and a green roof, are part of plans for the buildings.

-Waste will be minimised and the aim is to achieve biodiversity net gains of 30%, all while championing lean design with the users’ welfare and comfort in mind.
+Waste will be minimised, and the aim is to achieve biodiversity net gains of 30%, all while championing lean design with the users’ welfare and comfort in mind.

 Additionally, the project, which is supported by Maber Architects and Triton Construction, is targeting ‘excellent’ in the Ministry of Defence’s ‘DREAM’ environmental assessment accreditation scheme.